Ol-create/BookStore/README.md

 - Add a book.
 - Remove a selected book.

-You can find live project at https://Ol-create.github.io/book-store

 ## Built With

 - React JS with Redux
 - JSX
 - JavaScripts
 - GitFlow

-## Live Demo (Link for My BookStore Project)

-### Github

-Take a look at the BookStore page [BookStore@GitHub](https://Ol-create.github.io/book-store)

 ## Development set up